 Except for Mr. Cornwell, the Company has no employment agreements in the United States.
-In Ireland, UTMD is subject to providing certain statutory advance notice and severance benefits to its employees in the event of redundancy termination.
-In the United Kingdom (UK) and Australia (AUS), Femcare has employment agreements with each of its employees that typically include a three month termination notice or pay in lieu of notice.
+In Ireland and Canada, UTMD is subject to providing certain statutory advance notice and severance benefits to its employees in the event of redundancy termination.
+In the United Kingdom (UK) and Australia (AUS), Femcare has an employment agreement with each of its employees that typically includes a three month termination notice or pay in lieu of notice.

-In May 1998, the Company entered into an agreement with the CEO to provide a long term incentive to increase shareholder value.
-The Company is required to pay Mr. Cornwell additional compensation in the event his employment is terminated as a result of a change in control at the election of the Company or by the mutual agreement of Mr. Cornwell and the Company.
-Under the agreement, the additional compensation that the Company is required to pay Mr. Cornwell is equal to his last three years' salary and bonuses, and the appreciation of stock value for awarded options above the option exercise price.
-Mr. Cornwell currently has no outstanding option shares.
-Based on actual salary plus bonuses for the three years of 2013-2015, the additional compensation would be \$1,505,250.
+In May 1998, the Company entered into an agreement with the CEO to provide a long term incentive to increase stockholder value.
+Per the agreement, the Company is required to pay Mr. Cornwell additional compensation in the event his employment is terminated as a result of a change in control at the election of the Company or by the mutual agreement of Mr. Cornwell and the Company.
+Under the agreement, the additional compensation that the Company is required to pay Mr. Cornwell is equal to his last three years' salary and bonuses.
+Based on actual salary plus bonuses for the three years of 2017-2019, the additional compensation would be \$1,455,000.

-In the event of a change in control, the Company will also pay Mr. Cornwell incentive compensation under the agreement equal to about 2% of the value paid by an acquiring company that exceeds \$14.00 per share.
-For example, at the \$58.54 per share closing price at the end of 2015, the amount of incentive compensation in the event of an acquisition of UTMD would be \$3,340,500.
+In the event of a change in control, the Company will also pay Mr. Cornwell incentive compensation under the agreement equal to about 1.8% of the enterprise value paid by an acquiring entity that exceeds \$14.00 per share.
+For example, at the \$107.90 per share closing price at the end of 2019, the amount of incentive compensation in the event of an acquisition of UTMD would be \$7,042,500.
 At the time of the execution of the agreement, the value per UTMD share was \$7.75.

-Except for notice, or payment in lieu thereof, provisions in UK employee contracts, UTMD's CEO is the only employee with a formal termination benefit agreement, which was last modified in 1998.
-Unless acquired by UTMD as part of the acquisition of another company in a stock purchase transaction, the Board of

-Directors does not anticipate the need for any other agreements for the indefinite future.
+Except for statutory notice, or payment in lieu provisions in UK employee contracts, UTMD's CEO is the only employee with a formal termination benefit agreement, which was last modified in 1998.
+The Board of Directors does not anticipate the need for any other agreements for the indefinite future.
 In the absence of any practical requirement, UTMD has no general policies regarding termination benefits.

-The Company is also required to pay all other optionees under employee and outside director's option plans, the appreciation of stock value for awarded options above the option exercise price ("in the money") in the event of a change of control of the Company.
-The number of options outstanding as of December 31, 2015, including those held by outside directors, was 62,058 at an average exercise price of \$38.69/ share.
-At the yearend 2015 per share closing price of \$58.54, the amount of change of control pay due all optionees would be \$1,231,900.
+The Company is also required to pay all optionees under employee and outside director's option plans, the appreciation of stock value for awarded options above the option exercise price ("in the money") in the event of a change of control of the Company.
+The number of options outstanding as of December 31, 2019, was 51,689 at an average exercise price of \$58.50/ share.
+At the year-end 2019 per share closing price of \$107.90, the amount of change of control pay due all optionees would be \$2,553,385.

-Outstanding Equity Awards at 2015 Fiscal Year End
+Outstanding Equity Awards at 2019 Fiscal Year End

-V - V Option Awards
+Option Awards

 Number of Securities Number of Securities

 Underlying Unexercised Underlying Unexercised Option

 Options Options Exercise Option

 Named Executive (#) (#) Price Expiration

 Officer Exercisable Unexercisable (\$) Date

-Paul O. Richins 375 625 50.72 5/6/2024
+Brian L. 62 0 49.18 5/8/2024

+Koopman 500 187 58.50 11/8/2026

+400 1,200 74.64 12/24/2028